Variational Image Feature Extraction for the Event Horizon Telescope: Applying to Additional Simulated Image Reconstructions

-Comparing our result for the diameter to the true value, $68\muas$, we find that our result has a consistent bias of $\approx 2.4\muas$ on April 5, 6, and 11.
+Comparing our result for the diameter to the true value, $68\muas$, we find that our result has a consistent bias of $\approx 2.4\muas$ for the simulated April 5, 6, and 11 EHT sampling.
 Again, this appears to be an artifact of the imaging process.
-In \autoref{fig:avg_disk_trip}, the radial profiles of the truth (dotted lines), averaged image reconstructions\footnote{When averaging we first centered the images by computing the image centroid and normalized the images to have unit flux.}, and optimal filters are compared. \VIDA does an excellent job of recovering the size of the images, which are similarly biased toward smaller radii.
+In \autoref{fig:avg_disk_trip}, the radial profiles of the truth (dotted lines), averaged image reconstructions\footnote{When averaging we first centered the images by computing the image centroid and normalized the images to have unit flux.}, and optimal templates are compared. \VIDA does an excellent job of recovering the size of the images, which are similarly biased toward smaller radii.
 This suggests that the diameter bias is intrinsic to the topset used for this disk.
-As discussed above, it is unlikely that this is due to the finite resolution of the EHT array and is intrinsic to the imaging algorithms used.
+Furthermore, as shown in \autoref{appendix:clean} the CLEAN reconstructions of the disk do not suffer from the same bias.
+Given this, it is unlikely that observed bias is due to the finite resolution of the EHT array and is intrinsic to the top set used.